 - Specialized advanced delivery technology to help ensure transport of Dr. Tennant's specially selected probiotic strains through stomach acid and viability once in the GI tract.

-- Selected key probiotic strains known to safely support optimum human health
+- Our Probiotic Formula provides key strains that are known to safely support optimum human health.

-- Highly effective, clinically-proven prebiotics to help further ensure probiotic viability.
-The selected prebiotics help to develop the hundreds of "good-bacteria" strains already present in the GI tract to help maintain a healthy microbiome balance.
+- Highly effective, clinically proven prebiotics to help further ensure probiotic viability.
+The selected prebiotics help develop the hundreds of "good-bacteria" strains already present in the GI tract to help maintain a healthy microbiome balance.

-Did you know that probiotics in most supplements do not survive stomach acid, or that exposure to any moisture “wakes up” probiotics and brings them out of their state of suspended animation?
-Exposure to moisture can occur while they are in a bottle on a shelf or after the bottle has been opened.
-In a few short days, they are no longer viable.
+Did you know that probiotics in most supplements do not survive stomach acid or that exposure to any moisture “wakes up” probiotics and brings them out of their state of suspended animation?
+Exposure to moisture can occur while they are in a bottle on a shelf or after the bottle has been opened, and in a few short days, they are no longer viable.

 In a qualitative and quantitative study using scintigraphic imaging methods, it was possible to assess the gastrointestinal transit of the Capsugel® DRcaps™ capsules and their release based on the scintigraphic images.

-The formula features 11 of the most helpful probiotic strains that support human health:
+The formula features 11 of the most helpful probiotic strains that support your microbiome health:

 Prebiotics support probiotics and make a significant contribution to the viability of healthy probiotic strains.
 Prebiotics are basically food for probiotics.
 Taking prebiotics helps probiotics work more efficiently and stimulates the growth of existing beneficial bacteria in the GI tract.